-The City’s iconic Castaways Sculpture Awards returned this spring and took over the Rockingham Foreshore from Saturday 25 October to Sunday 2 November 2025.
+The City’s iconic Castaways Sculpture Awards returns this spring to the Rockingham Foreshore from Saturday 24 October to Sunday 1 November 2026.

 Castaways is an annual outdoor sculptural exhibition showcasing artworks created from repurposed materials at the Rockingham Foreshore.